Frequently Asked Questions

 Comparison testing of samples has been completed showing that results achieved in the KEMH are equivalent to those achieved in the UK, meaning the test method has been successfully validated for use.

-We are now in a position to undertake on-Island testing of symptomatic people who might be carrying the SARS-CoV-2 virus, which causes the disease COVID-19.
+We are now undertaking on-Island testing of symptomatic people who might be carrying the SARS-CoV-2 virus, which causes the disease COVID-19.

-Moving forward, having this platform up and running means that people who are symptomatic with a flu-like illness, and who have been asked to isolate, will be able to be swabbed and once the result is known.
+Having this platform up and running means that people who are symptomatic with a flu-like illness, and who have been asked to isolate, will be able to be swabbed and a result quickly known.

 If it is not positive for COVID-19, once the individual has been completely well for 24 hours, they will be free to return to work/school.